 5. Drop a cleaning product tablet inside your tank to keep in clean.

-Don’t forgot to clean the seat
+Don’t forget to clean the toilet seat

 It’s important to clean the top and the bottom of your toilet seat regularly to stop germs from lurking.

 You can use an eco-friendly multi-purpose cleaner with a damp cloth or cream cleaner on an old toothbrush.
 After spraying on your cleaner of choice, rinse and wipe clean with a wet cloth.

 It’s important no moisture is left on the toilet seat or the hinges so finish by drying both with a soft dry cloth.

 For any yellow or brown stains on the seat use a mix of bicarbonate of soda and water.